 Experience

 • Senior Analyst Data-scientist and data-engineer at Prometeia, Milan.
-Worked in large collaborative teams, shoulder to shoulder with stakeholders over a number of finance-related projects from NPL prediction to anti-money laundering methods rooted in rigorous data science algorithms.
-Contributed at the intersection of modeling, data engineering, and delivery, helping translate complex analytical work into solutions usable by business and risk teams.
+Worked in large collaborative teams, shoulder to shoulder with stakeholders over finance-related projects from NPL prediction to anti-money laundering methods rooted in rigorous data science algorithms.
+Contributed where modeling met data engineering and delivery, helping translate complex analytical work into solutions usable by business and risk teams.
+The work forced a practical negotiation between model quality, interpretability, project constraints, and institutional risk.

 • Now (2017-2019): Postdoctoral fellow

 Developed new computational methods for the analysis of modular structure of brain functional connectivity networks with the tools of quantum information, information theory and complex networks theory.
 Research done at the BrainetLab of Angelo Bifone, in the CNCS, Istituto Italiano di Tecnologia.
 Developer of the networkqit package, a Python package to do computations in the framework of spectral entropies of complex networks.
-This work combined methodological research, scientific software development, and day-to-day collaboration with experimental researchers.
+This work combined methodological research with scientific software development and day-to-day collaboration with experimental researchers.
+It also trained a particular discipline: keeping mathematical assumptions visible while adapting methods to empirical data.

 • Spring-Summer 2017